-Jessica Denson, 32, filed the lawsuit last month in New York State Supreme Court.
+Jessica Denson, 32, filed the lawsuit in November 2017 in New York State Supreme Court.
 She said in court filings that her former boss, Camilo Sandoval, who now works for the Treasury Department, targeted her because she was promoted to a position outside of his control.

 “The campaign compounded a slander crusade executed by Sandoval against Denson, including the claim that she was responsible for an illegal leak of Donald Trump’s taxes, and extended his assault, step-by-step thwarting and eliminating her very ability to perform the tasks she had been given and perpetuating a climate of fear and terror for the extent of her employment and beyond,” Denson wrote in the complaint, filed November 14.
 “When Denson reported Sandoval’s severe and pervasive slander, aggravated harassment, attempted theft, cyberbullying and sexual discrimination and harassment based on disturbance with her promotion, the campaign retaliated against Denson by severely diminishing the conditions and scope of her employment and preventing her from career advancement.”

-Denson, who is representing herself, did not immediately respond to a request for comment from Heavy.
+Denson, who now lives in Los Angeles and who is representing herself, did not immediately respond to a request for comment from Heavy.

 “Throughout and beyond her employment, the campaign further harassed and discriminated against Denson, and endorsed and extended the defamatory characterization of her as one who isa threat and danger to her colleague, future members of the White House administration and the President of the United States,” she wrote.

-Here’s what you need to know about Denson and her lawsuit:
+Here’s what you need to know about Denson and her lawsuits:

 1. Denson Was a Phone Bank Worker Before Being Promoted by Steve Bannon to Hispanic Engagement Director